-- Providing entrepreneurial leadership, setting strategic aim, and ensuring the necessary financial and human resources are in place for the Group to meet its objectives; - Establishing a framework of prudent and effective controls which enables risk to be assessed and managed, including safeguarding of shareholders' interests and the Group's assets; - Reviewing and approving annual budgets, major funding proposals, investment and divestment proposals; - Constructively challenging Management and monitoring its performance; - Identifying the key stakeholder groups and recognising that their perceptions affect the Group's reputation; - Setting the Group's values (including value creation and innovations) and standards (including ethical standards), and ensuring that obligations to shareholders and others are understood and met; - Considering sustainability issues, e.g. Environmental, Social and Governance ("ESG") and adoption of the Task Force on Climate Related Financial Disclosures ("TCFD") framework, as part of its strategic formulation and its disclosures: - Overseeing internal control processes, financial reporting and compliance (with legislative and regulatory requirements), including the release of financial results and announcements of material transactions; and - Reviewing and endorsing corporate policies in keeping up with good corporate governance (including ethical standards) and business practices.
+- Providing entrepreneurial leadership, setting strategic aim, and ensuring the necessary financial and human resources are in place for the Group to meet its objectives; - Establishing a framework of prudent and effective controls which enables risk to be assessed and managed, including safeguarding of shareholders' interests and the Group's assets; - Reviewing and approving annual budgets, major funding proposals, investment and divestment proposals; - Constructively challenging Management and monitoring its performance; - Identifying the key stakeholder groups and recognising that their perceptions affect the Group's reputation; - Setting the Group's values (including value creation and innovations) and standards (including ethical standards), and ensuring that obligations to shareholders and others are understood and met; - Overseeing sustainability strategies formulation and its disclosures pertaining to Environmental, Social and Governance ("ESG") and adoption of the Task Force on Climate Related Financial Disclosures ("TCFD") framework: - Overseeing internal control processes, financial reporting and compliance (with legislative and regulatory requirements), including the release of financial results and announcements of material transactions; and - Reviewing and endorsing corporate policies in keeping up with good corporate governance (including ethical standards) and business practices.
 The Board objectively discharge their duties and responsibilities at all times as fiduciaries in the interests of the Group.

-The Executive Committee ("EXCO" or "Management") which comprises of senior management executives ("Key Management Personnel") are responsible for the day-to-day operations and administration of the Company and Group and acts in accordance with the policies and objectives set by the Board.
-The Executive Committee is currently chaired by the Executive Deputy Chairman.
-Management remains accountable to the Board and provides the Board with complete, adequate and timely information prior to Board meetings and on an on-going basis to enable the Board to make informed decisions and to discharge their duties and responsibilities.
+The Executive Committee ("EXCO" or "Management") which comprises of the Group Chief Operating Officer ("COO" or "Group COO"), Group Chief Financial Officer ("CFO" or "Group CFO") and other Senior Management Executives (collectively "Key Management Personnel" or "Senior Management") are responsible for the day-to-day operations and administration of the Company and Group and acts in accordance with the policies and objectives set by the Board.
+The Executive Committee is currently chaired by the Executive Deputy Chairman and Group Chief Executive Officer ("CEO" or "Group CEO") while the Executive Chairlady serves as the adviser to the Executive Committee.
+Management remains accountable to the Board and provides the Board with complete, adequate and timely information (e.g., circulation of papers prior to Board or Board Committees' meetings) and, on an on-going basis.
+This is to enable the Board to make informed decisions and to discharge their duties and responsibilities.

 The Board and the Management fully appreciate that an effective and robust Board whose members engage in open and constructive debate and challenge Management on its assumptions and proposals is fundamental to good corporate governance.
-The Directors of the Board have the appropriate core competencies and diversity of experience to enable them to contribute effectively.
-They are able to raise objectively issues and seek clarification, as and when necessary, from Management on matters pertaining to their area of responsibilities and actively help the Management in the development of strategic proposals and oversees the effective implementation to achieve the objectives set.
+The Board of Directors have the appropriate core competencies and diversity of experience to enable them to contribute effectively.
+They are able to objectively raise issues and seek clarification, as and when necessary, from Management on matters pertaining to their area of responsibilities.
+The Board actively helps Management in the development of strategic proposals and oversees the effective implementation by Management to achieve the objectives set.
 All Directors are expected to exercise due diligence and independent judgement in dealing with the business affairs of the Group and are obliged to act in good faith and to take objective decisions in the interest of the Group.